Navid200/xDrip/docs/Nightscout/FullDisk.md

 We are going to create another (recovery) instance to use temporarily to fix this problem.
 There may be a cost involved.
 I will use what's needed to minimize cost.
 Hopefully, it will be free.

-* 1- Create a new recovery instance.
-Follow the same [guidelines](./VirtualMachine.md) for creating the main machine except there is no need to change the disk space to 30GB.
-You can leave it at 10GB for the recovery machine.
-    * Use SSH to connect to the new machine.
-This is very important.
-Please don't skip this step.

-* 2- Detach Nightscout disk
+* 1- Detach Nightscout disk
     * Stop the Nightscout instance using the 3-dot menu on the right side of the instance line on the Compute Engine page.
 This may take up to 3 minutes to complete.

     * Click on the stopped Nighscout instance name.